 Queer Eye for the Straight Guy made it to TV in 2003.
 American society was already well integrating the power messages of a post-Will-and-Grace world.
-The Gay Rights Movement didn’t make the move from hated and abused minority to a kind of kind of legitimacy overnight.
-It is just that almost feels that way in retrospect.
+The Gay Rights Movement didn’t make the move from hated and abused minority to a kind of legitimacy overnight.
+It is just it that almost feels that way in retrospect.
 BTW I am not saying there isn’t still much work to be done to uphold and expand what good has accrued.

 The original QEftSG took gay stereotypes and turned them upside down.
-Instead of being bashed by the majority for being, for example, weak and effeminate, here were five out gay men transforming the life and looks of a lucky hapless straight guy in desperate need of an upgrade.
+Instead of being bashed by the majority for being, for example, weak and effeminate, there were five out gay men transforming the life and looks of a lucky hapless straight guy in desperate need of an upgrade.

 One thing I noticed about each superhero of the “Fab 5” as they refer to themselves is that they intuitively embrace the old social work approach to help by “starting where the client is at.”
-For example in one episode a fireman was being made anew in part by being taught how to make a hotdog gourmet.
+For example, in one episode a fireman was being made anew in part by being taught how to make a hotdog gourmet.

 What I didn’t expect, or perhaps have forgotten from the original series, is how directly the group’s interventions were targeted and how much genuine appreciation the beneficiaries expressed.
 Tears on the faces of all concerned were a common ending.
 Not infrequently for this viewer too.
-Indeed the QE group act collectively likely a well coordinated agency of life coach interventionists.
+Indeed the QE group act collectively likely a well-coordinated agency of life coach interventionists.
 The fact that the fun they have, whether it is scripted or not, is nevertheless infectious.
 The way the QE team delivers its message is authentic enough to create the ensuing gravitas.

 I can imagine that many people who would lose it they received the generous living quarter makeover given on QE.
 The fact that that Fab 5 are perceptive, intuitive and enjoy themselves immensely ought to keep them on Netflix for a few more seasons.
 Well done!